Graduate Program Coordinators Handbook

 ADMISSION TO THE GRADUATE FACULTY

 Acting, adjunct, research, instructional/clinical, visiting, and emeriti professors (Research and Support faculty) with appropriate terminal degrees and with appointments in academic departments having a graduate program may exercise the responsibilities of Associate Members.
-Instructional/clinical faculty members may be approved by their chairman and dean to teach 500 and 600 level courses (Teaching Membership), but not approved to direct theses, co-direct dissertations, serve on student committees, or serve on the Graduate Council.
+Instructional/clinical faculty members may be approved by their chair and dean to teach 500 and 600 level courses (Teaching Membership), but not approved to direct theses, co-direct dissertations, serve on student committees, or serve on the Graduate Council.
 Appointment to the Graduate Faculty is not automatic for Research and Support faculty.
-Such faculty must be recommended to the Graduate Dean by their chairman and dean.
+Such faculty must be recommended to the Graduate Dean by their chair and dean.
 An official transcript of a terminal degree and curriculum vitae must be included in the recommendation or previously submitted to the Office of Human Resources.

 The director of a doctoral dissertation or essay must hold a doctoral degree.

 An individual’s continuing status within the Graduate Faculty may be reviewed, revoked, or downgraded based on a review through academic channels involving the unit chair/director, line dean, and Graduate Dean.